GU22 7AW and GU22 7AH and GU22 7AN (Oriental Close)

 Visit Woking Borough Council and their Corinavirus advice.
 See also We Are Woking

 For keeping in touch, we have started using Skype - it's a free download but you will need a webcam if your device has not already got one.
-Zoom is also popular as is Facetime.
+Zoom, also known as Zoom US, is also popular as is Facetime on Apple machines.
 I send Jacquie Lawson e-cards occasionally.
 They are cheerful and I have never had a problem with the system.
 You pay an annual fee to join.
 They provide employment to graphic artists.
 Pleasing all round.

 Don't forget the importance of exercise.
 See my wonderful set of pedals. £152 from Amazon - search for magnetrainer.
 Simply walking up and down stairs is good.
 I can also strongly recommend our Health Rider, which we have had for twenty-five years.
-They are often available cheaply on Ebay although there is not a cheap one locally at present.
+They are often available cheaply on Ebay.

-Ask for a free book of mine - The Garden of the Galaxy and The Piano Teacher to while away the hours.
+Ask for a free copy of one of my books The Garden of the Galaxy and The Piano Teacher to while away the hours.

 Copied from a Police Report